Joeycooky/DataScience-portfolio/Regression - BMW car price prediction/README.md

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ## Files
-- `BMW price prediction.ipynb`: This is the main notebook to analyze the data using EDM to help inform the feature engineering process and then to seek to find the best supervise learning model that attains the highest accuracy on the testing set.
+- `bmw price prediction.ipynb`: This is the main notebook to analyze the data using EDM to help inform the feature engineering process and then to seek to find the best supervise learning model that attains the highest accuracy on the testing set.
 - `datasets_750216_1305559_bmw.csv`: The dataset used for study